Mental Health America

-Since then, around 1 million screens are completed every year, with up to 3,000 screenings being taken per day.
+Since then, over 15 million screens have been taken—over 5 million in 2021 alone.
+Over 15,000 are taken per day.
 This makes this the largest data set ever collected from a help-seeking population.

 The data from these completed screens show us that:

 - Most screeners are teens or young adults.